 The wine box will provide support while the turkey is taking an ice bath.
 If you are brining a smaller bird, the crisper drawer of your fridge works great too.

 Make sure you have a large enough pan to roast the turkey.
-I have a high-quality roasting pan that fits about a 12-pound turkey.
+My Calphalon high-quality roasting pan fits a 12-pound turkey.

 I always buy a disposable pan at the grocery store when picking up my turkey and other supplies.